ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ![KV Task2](/images/posts/azdo/kvoutput22.JPG)

-I prefer to use the second approach.
+I recommend the second approach as its part of the Pipeline code.
 It's very useful especially when you have to move the pipeline to other DevOps organizations or projects.

 I hope this post will help you understand how to leverage Azure Key Vault with Azure Pipeline.
 Do let me know if you have any questions or suggestions.